aurora-is-near/aurora-relayer/.ci/README.md

 All containers are connected to Docker bridge-network, so Docker's dynamic service-discovery is used to allow containers access each other (`hostname` = `container name`).

-In case of local run, containers publish their ports to `localhost`.
-When CI is launched on runners, hostnames are written into `.ci/workers/nearcore.txt`, `.ci/workers/database.txt` and `.ci/workers/endpoint.txt` accordingly.
+Hostnames are written into `.ci/workers/nearcore.txt`, `.ci/workers/database.txt` and `.ci/workers/endpoint.txt`
+accordingly.
+In case of local run it's always `localhost`.

 Ports:
 - Nearcore: `3030`